Hurricane Joaquin: Meteorological history

 Shortly after peaking, the hurricane's overall structure began to deteriorate, signalling a weakening trend.
-On October 4 the storm curved towards the north-northeast between a large low-pressure system to its west and a mid-level ridge to its east.
-As deep convection over its core continued to wane, Joaquin passed about 70 mi west-northwest of Bermuda near 00:00 UTC on October 5, with winds of 85 mph (140 km/h).
-The weakening trend slowed that day as the storm's satellite presentation improved slightly, marked by brief reappearances of a distinct eye feature.
+On October 4, the storm curved towards the north-northeast between a large low-pressure system to its west and a mid-level ridge to its east.
+As deep convection over its core continued to wane, Joaquin passed about 70 mi west-northwest of Bermuda near 00:00 UTC on October 5, with winds of 75 knots.
+The weakening trend paused that day as the storm's satellite presentation improved slightly, marked by brief reappearances of a distinct eye feature; this was thought to be caused by a temporary balance between higher wind shear to the north, lower wind shear to the south, and the vortex's inertial stability.
 Joaquin gradually turned northeastward around the periphery of the weak ridge, and subsequently accelerated toward the east-northeast as it entered the prevailing westerlies.
 The system maintained hurricane intensity until 15:00 UTC on October 7, by which point strengthening wind shear and an increasingly colder environment began to take their toll.
 The cloud pattern became lopsided as colder, drier air infiltrated the circulation, forming the first stages of a frontal structure.
-With its extratropical transition well underway, Joaquin lost its identity as a tropical cyclone at 03:00 UTC on October 8, about 850 mi southeast of Cape Race, Newfoundland.
-During the next several days, Joaquin's extratropical remnant continued heading eastward across the Atlantic, before reaching Portugal on October 10.
-During the next 5 days, Joaquin's remnant slowly moved southward along the coast of Portugal, until the system was absorbed by another frontal system located east of Spain, on October 15.
+With its extratropical transition well underway, Joaquin lost its identity as a tropical cyclone at 00:00 UTC on October 8, roughly 385 nmi west-northwest of the northwestern Azores.
+During the next several days, Joaquin's extratropical remnant continued heading eastward across the Atlantic, reaching Portugal on October 12.
+Joaquin's remnant then slowly moved southward along the coast as it spun down, eventually dissipating over the Gulf of Cádiz on October 15.